 Research Focus

 I hold degrees in electrical engineering and in computer science and am interested in all aspects of mind, brain, behavior, and the human condition.
 At Cornell, I have worked on behavioral, neural, evolutionary, and computational aspects of language, vision, and happiness.
-My present research focus is on consciousness, in all of its manifestations.
+While my present scientific interests focus on evolution and consciousness, I am devoting an increasing proportion of my research efforts (and all my teaching work) to the most urgent challenge that we face collectively as a species: the unfolding climate catastrophe.
 My monographs include Computing the Mind, a textbook (2008); The Happiness of Pursuit, not a self-help book (2012); Beginnings, a psychological-philosophical science fiction, or psy-phi sci-fi, anabasis (2014); and, most recently, Life, Death, and Other Inconvenient Truths, an abecedary take on the human condition in 38 short chapters (2020).
-My next book, The Consciousness Revolutions, will be published by Springer Nature in 2023.
+My latest book, The Consciousness Revolutions, was published by Springer Nature in 2023.

 In the news